karoldabro/seeder-once/README.md

 ## Other

 ### IMPORTANT NOTE ABOUT PREVIOUS VERSIONS
 In previous versions SeederOnce was a trait.
-Because Laravel console output changed in version 9.21 I changed trait into abstract class.
+Because Laravel console output changed in version 9.21 I was forced to change trait into abstract class.
 **If you want to keep using trait use seeder-once version 2.2.
 Only problem is that output from command db:seed is quite messy.**